wgoyer/DataGenerator/README.md

 Note: You must have a default project set in Rally or there will be errors and you will not create anything.
 This will be fixed.

+Note: Run this command in your terminal so you don't track changes in credentials.js: `git update-index --assume-unchanged credentials.js`

 To Do
 =============